SolCrys Logo

 Direct answer

-Across 17,551 citations drawn from 22 buyer-comparison prompts, 4 AI engines (ChatGPT, Perplexity, Google AI Overviews, Gemini), and 30 days of continuous measurement in the Answer Engine Optimization (AEO) category, Wikipedia (978 citations), TechRadar (908), and Reddit (785) are the three most-cited domains — together accounting for 15.3% of all citations.
-Vendor-owned content — the .com sites of every brand competing in this category combined — accounts for only 0.85% of citations.
-This includes SolCrys, the publisher of this study, which is a vendor in the AEO category and ranks 7 of 7 on category mention rate at 4.82%.
-The top-cited vendor in the dataset is Profound at 2.1% of category citations.
-The pattern is clear: in this category, AI engines preferentially cite third-party editorial, community, and long-tail sources, not the vendors' own websites.
+Across 36,268 citations drawn from 44 buyer-comparison prompts, 5 AI engines (ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude), and 30 days of continuous measurement in the Answer Engine Optimization (AEO) category, Reddit (2,882 citations), Wikipedia (1,489), and TechRadar (1,133) are the three most-cited domains — together about 15% of all citations.
+Vendor-owned content — the .com sites of every brand competing in this category combined — is only ~1.5% of citations (560).
+That includes SolCrys, the publisher of this study, which is a vendor in the AEO category, ranks 11 of 17 on category mention rate at 5.8%, and whose own domain now sits at #9 in the top-10 cited list.
+The most-cited vendor blog in the dataset is Semrush at 2.4% (883 citations).
+The pattern holds: AI engines preferentially cite third-party community, editorial, and long-tail sources before they reach for any single vendor's own website.

 Methodology